StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 **Has the anomaly detection Kubernetes service selected streams for anomaly detection?**<br />The status UI section **Anomaly Detection Summary** shows the total time of all registered streams, if no streams are selected it will be zero.

 **Is the anomaly detection Kubernetes service detecting anomalies?**<br />The status UI section **Top Anomalous Streams** shows the streams with the highest number of anomalies.
 No streams in this section means that no anomalies have been detected.
-The section **Anomaly Detection Summary** shows other relevant metrics, such as total time of all registered streams, total checked time and total time of all anomalies detected.
+The status UI section **Anomaly Detection Summary** shows other relevant metrics, such as total time of all registered streams, total checked time and total time of all anomalies detected.

 **Is the anomaly detection Kubernetes service scheduling streams?**<br />The status UI tab **Job Progress** shows a ranked list of streams with scheduling progress, including the last time each stream was scheduled.